 Step 7: Remove the pies to a wire rack for cooling.
 They need to cool 100% before adding the filling.
 Otherwise, the filling will melt.

-Step 8: If you are making the vanilla buttercream frosting filling, add softened room temperature butter, powdered sugar, vanilla extract, and milk to a standing mixer.
-Use a whisk attachment or a paddle attachment if you don't have the whisk.
+Step 8: If making the vanilla buttercream frosting filling, add softened room-temperature butter, powdered sugar, vanilla extract, and milk to a standing mixer.
+Use a whisk or paddle attachment if you don’t have the whisk.
 (Note that you can also use an electric mixer.)

 Turn it on low speed and mix on low speed until the powdered sugar is incorporated.
 Gradually increase to medium speed and whip the frosting 30-45 more seconds.

 Step 9: Choose a large round frosting tip.
-It doesn't matter the pattern but tries to use one with very little design.
+It doesn’t matter the pattern but try to use one with very little design.
 Fill a piping bag ¾ full with the vanilla filling.
-Squeeze a generous amount of the frosting bag so the frosting comes and pipes the frosting onto the flat side of half the whoopie pie cookies.
+Squeeze a generous amount of the frosting bag so the frosting comes, and pipes the frosting onto the flat side of half the whoopie pie cookies.

-If you don't have a piping bag, you can spread or spoon on the frosting.
+You can spread or spoon on the frosting if you don’t have a piping bag.
 I have also dropped frosting onto the bottom half with a small ice cream scoop.

 Step 10: Add the top cookie half on top of the frosting.
 Press down slightly so the frosting spreads around the cookies.